Running of the bulls: Media

 The encierro of Pamplona has been depicted many times in literature, television or advertising, but became known worldwide partly because of the descriptions of Ernest Hemingway in books The Sun Also Rises and Death in the Afternoon.

 The cinema pioneer Louis Lumière filmed the run in 1899.

 The event is the basis for a chapter in James Michener's 1971 novel The Drifters.

 The run is depicted in the 1991 Billy Crystal film City Slickers, where the character "Mitch" (Crystal) is gored (non-fatally) from behind by a bull during a vacation with the other main characters.
 Filmmakers traveled to Spain to shoot the actual running of the bulls with second unit director, Heston Fraser.
 City Slickers director Ron Underwood recreated the Pamplona location on the Universal Studios backlot to stage the running of the bulls with the actors.

+The opening to the 2006 film Jackass Number Two features the running of the bulls, but on a suburban street rather than Pamplona.
+During the scene, The Ecstasy of Gold by Ennio Morricone is playing, with much of the cast being ran into by bulls, and Johnny Knoxville crashing through a house's window after introducing the movie.